Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 30

 Friday 24th 2am

-I've got Fritz, as my next down
+I've got Fritz, as my next door

-near town tonight.
+neighbour tonight.
 He lives

-within thirty years of me, and
+within thirty yards of me, and

 his star shells make the night